tlogan/ERST/README.md

 - alternate name: **Descriptive** Relational Subtyping

 ### TODO (Symbolic Implementation)
-- in RHS existential, create witness before checking against uninterpretable (relational key) frozen variable
+- do regression tests after reordering rules
-- in RHS existential, use substitution of witness (which might be frozen variable)
+- consider adding parameter annotations to restrict type inference of function body.
-    - instead of reducing to constraint F <: L; this introduces a strange infinite loop where
+    - alternatively, let-annotations could restrict if downward type decomposition is implemented, but that's more complicated.
-        - frozen is weakened to learnable; and learnable is strengthened to frozen;
+        - but requires wasting computation to match one part of the annotation to the right branch
-- make sure upper bound is checked against frozen variable:
+    - see difference between `addition_rel` and `add` function
-    - e.g. F <: L, L <: T; should check that F <: T
+- consider adding extraction of subtyping constraint for mutual flow of variables
-- consider adding extraction of subtyping constraint for mutual flow of variables; see difference between `addition_rel` and `add` function
+    - see difference between `addition_rel` and `add` function
 - when checking a single frozen id that is relational; factor out the column from relational assumption
 - add in  diffing; using a disjoint check to remove diffs that aren't necessary